Crambeary/wellness_reflection/README.md

     - [x] Fix error with saving before pressing today button
     - [x] Hide the Extra Options button on image export
     - [x] Hide error alerts on image export
-    - Idle and console shows this error:
+    - Idle and console shows this error: DETERMINED to be MS Editor Extension
         ```
             VM7781:1
                 Uncaught (in promise) SyntaxError: "[object Object]" is not valid JSON